soyergabriel/soyergabriel.github.io/index.md

 ---
 layout: home
 title:
-description: "PhD Candidate at the University of Georgia researching political economy of agriculture and environmnental politics"
+description: "Postdoctoral Researcher at Earth & Life Institute, UCLouvain, Belgium for the project Land Use, Sustainability, and Democratic backsliding"
 ---

 **Hi!
-Welcome!** I'm Gabriel Soyer, a PhD Candidate in Political Science & International Affairs at the University of Georgia (UGA).
+Welcome!** I'm Gabriel Soyer, a Postdoctoral Researcher at Earth & Life Institute, UCLouvain, Belgium.
+Before starting this position, I completed my PhD in Political Science & International Affairs at the University of Georgia (UGA).

 - [CV](/assets/cv/cv.pdf)